Myanmars Suu Kyi In Good Health, Lawyer Says - UrduPoint

 But a member of her legal team, Min Min Soe, was summoned to a police station in the capital Naypyidaw for a video meeting with her on Wednesday.

-Suu Kyi is facing a raft of criminal charges and conviction could see her barred for life from political office.
+Suu Kyi is facing a raft of criminal charges and conviction could see her barred from political office for life.

 "The physical situation of DASSK (Suu Kyi) seemed good according to her appearance on video screen," her legal team said in a statement.